delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 ### Source Config Discovery

-For source configs, we'll rely solely on manual discovery -- the user will tell us which directories they want to ingest from.
-We still have to write a source config discovery function, it just won't do anything.
+For source configs, we will rely solely on manual discovery -- the user will tell us which directories they want to ingest from.
+We still have to write a source config discovery function, but it will not do anything.

-In that same `plugin_runner.py`, add this code to the bottom:
+Add the following code to the bottom of `plugin_runner.py`.
 ```
 @plugin.discovery.source_config()
 def source_config_discovery(source_connection, repository):
     return []
 ```
 Notice that for this function, there are now two arguments.
-As with repositories, there is a `source_connection` argument.
-There is also a `repository` argument.
+A `source_connection` argument and a `repository` argument.

 The job of this function is to return only source configs associated with the given `repository`.
 This function will be called once per repository.
-In our case, that means it will be called once.
+In our case, that means it will only be called once.

 Because we want to supply **no** automatically-discovered source configs, this function simply returns an empty list.

 ## How to Run Discovery in the Delphix Engine

-Let's try it out and make sure discovery works!
+Let us make sure discovery works!

-First, run the `dvp build` commands, as before.
-This will build the plugin, with all of the new change, and create an artifact.
+1. Run the `dvp build` commands, as before.
+This will build the plugin, with all of the new changes, and create an artifact.

-Then, run `dvp install -e <engine> -u <user>`, as before.
-This will get all of our new changes onto the Delphix Engine.
+2. Run `dvp install -e <engine> -u <user>`, as before.
+This will get all the new changes onto the Delphix Engine.

-Once the new plugin is uploaded, add a remote unix environment to your engine.
-To do this, go to "Manage/Environments", click "add", answer the questions, and submit.
+3. Once the new plugin is uploaded, add a remote unix environment to your engine.
+To do this, go to **Manage > Environments**, click **Add**, answer the questions, and **Submit**.
 (If you already have an environment set up, you can just refresh it).

-To keep an eye on this discovery process, you may need to open the "operations" tab on the UI.
-If any errors happen, they'll be reported here.
+  To keep an eye on this discovery process, you may need to open the **operation** tab on the UI.
+If any errors happen, they will be reported here.

-After the automatic discovery process completes, go to the "Databases" tab.
-You should see an entry for "Repository For Our First Plugin".
-That's the repository you created in your Python code.
+4. After the automatic discovery process completes, go to the **Databases** tab, you will see an entry for **Repository For Our First Plugin**.
+This is the repository you created in your Python code.

 ![Screenshot](images/PostDiscovery.png)

 Notice that it says "No databases found on installation".
-This is because we chose not to do any automatic source config discovery.
+This is because we chose not to do automatic source config discovery.

-However, because we've allowed manual source config discovery, you can add your own entries here manually by clicking the plus sign ("Add Database").
-You will be presented with a UI where you can enter some information.
+However, because we have allowed manual source config discovery, you can add your own entries by clicking the plus sign (**Add Database**).
+Complete the information in the Add Database dialog and click Add.

 ![Screenshot](images/AddDatabase.png)

 This should all look familiar.
 It is precisely what we defined in our source config schema.
 As expected, there are two entries, one for our `name` property, and one for `path`.

-For example, in the above screenshot, we're specifying that we want to sync the `/bin` directory from the remote host, and we want to call it `Binaries`.
+For example, in the above screenshot, we are specifying that we want to sync the `/bin` directory from the remote host, and we want to call it `Binaries`.

-Once you've added one or more source configs, you'll be able to sync, which is covered on the next page.
+Once you have added one or more source configs, you will be able to sync, this is covered on the next page.

 !!! note
-    Once you've manually created a source config, you will not be allowed to modify your plugin's source config schema.
-We'll cover how to deal with this correctly later, in the upgrade section.
-For now, if you need to change your plugin's source config schema, you'll have to first delete any source configs you've manually added.
+    Once you have manually created a source config, you will not be allowed to modify your plugin's source config schema.
+We will cover how to deal with this later in the upgrade section.
+For now, if you need to change your plugin's source config schema, you will have to delete any source configs you have manually added.